 *Reactivation is available upon request.

-c. make transfers between your Share/Savings, Share Draft/Checking, Share/Loan and Shares Plus accounts;
+- make transfers between your Share/Savings, Share Draft/Checking, Share/Loan; Shares Plus/ accounts and limited/qualified Certificate transfers;

 The Credit Union reserves the right in its sole discretion to deny Internet Account Access transactions.

 - No more than six preauthorized, automatic, or telephone transfers may be made from your Share/Savings/Shares Plus/Summit deposit account to another account at the Credit Union or to a third party in any calendar month.
 If you exceed, or attempt to exceed, these transfer limits, the excess transfer requests may be refused or reversed, a fee may be imposed on the excess transfer request, and the Credit Union may reclassify or close your account.
 Transfers completed in person at a Credit Union office, through an ATM or POS facility, or by a withdrawal check mailed directly to you are not counted toward the limit of six per month.

 - Advances under your loan agreement to one of your accounts may not exceed your available credit limit.
 Any transfers from your line(s) of credit will result in you obtaining a loan under the terms previously disclosed to you.

 - Your mortgage loan payments must be equal to or greater than the scheduled amount.
 Partial mortgage loan payments are not allowed.